 You must operate the equipment in Yuba or Sutter County.
 If the equipment does not operate in Yuba or Sutter County, please go to the appropriate District's website for information on their program here.

 The purpose of the Carl Moyer program is to reduce air pollution emissions by providing grants for the incremental cost of cleaner vehicles and equipment.
 The program focuses on the replacement of older heavy-duty diesel engines with electric, alternative fuel, or cleaner diesel technology, and does not include projects that are less than 25 horsepower, required by law, or regulated by an air district Permit to Operate, such as stationary diesel-powered electric generators.
 Private companies, public agencies, and the general public that operate heavy-duty diesel engines in Yuba and Sutter counties may apply for incentive funds.
 All projects approved for funding must meet the CARB and FRAQMD program guidelines.
-The curent Carl Moyer Guidelines in effect are the CARB's 2011 Guidelines and can be reviewed and downloaded from the CARB's web site:2011 Guidelines.
-The FRAQMD's Policy and Procedures Manual for the Carl Moyer Program, available here:2018 Policy and Procedures Carl Moyer Program.pdf
+The curent Carl Moyer Guidelines in effect are the CARB's 2017 Guidelines and can be reviewed and downloaded from the CARB's web site: Guidelines.
+The District has adopted Policy and Procedures to implement the Carl Moyer Program, available here:2018 Policy and Procedures Carl Moyer Program.pdf

 2. The numbers shall be entered into a random number generator by district staff.